 For tax exempt, fraternal organization with gross receipts totaling $50,000 or less, the IRS has required the 990-N to be filed electronically for years.
 There is no paper form option.
 Nonprofits and other tax-exempt organizations can use the IRS portal to file the Form 990-N. In addition, authorized IRS e-filing services like File990.org make it easy to file online and maintain filing information from year to year.

 For those fraternal organizations required to file the 990-EZ, the rules are changing in 2021.
 Those organizations with a tax year ending before July 31, 2021, can file either electronically or by paper.
-Those organizations with a tax year ending anytime after July 31, 2021, must file their Form 990-EZ electronically.
+Those organizations with a tax year ending on or anytime after July 31, 2021, must file their Form 990-EZ electronically.
 If you are not sure how to figure out your tax year ending date, you can learn more in this article.

 Generally, fraternities, sororities and house corporations use Form 990-EZ when they have annual gross receipts of more than $50,000 but less than $200,000.
 Authorized IRS e-filing services like File990.org provide a simple, step-by-step solution to help fraternal and other tax exempt organizations file their 990-EZ electronically.